mkarner07/mkarner07.github.io/_posts/2023-11-26-Progressive-Summaries.md

 Essentially, I see progressive summarization as writing a “summary of a summary”.

-When I started my [productivity journey]({% post_url 2023-11-09-My-Productivity-Journey %}), the number of notes I took and with it the amount of information I had quickly grew.
+When I started [productivity journey]({% post_url 2023-10-28-My-Productivity-Journey %}), the number of notes I took and with it the amount of information I had quickly grew.
 It grew to an amount which craves for structurization and techniques for quick review.

 When taking notes digitally, they tend to become quite extensive.
 Once we master 10 finger writing, we can write 60 words per minute and more.
 This is more than three times faster than fast handwriting (15-20 wpm).
 As it is easier to capture a lot of information digitally, we tend to do it.
 During meetings and when taking digital notes from books, we overestimate the information’s value and write down a lot.